This easy coleslaw salad recipe combines fresh vegetables with a homemade dressing. Make it today for a healthy side dish or to take to a potluck!

 - Cabbage and Sausage Stew

-- Spicy Chicken with Sauteed Cabbage and Zucchini Bowls
+- Spicy Chicken with Sauteed Cabbage Bowls

-- Broiled Salmon with Cabbage and Green Beans (Meal-Prep)
+- Broiled Salmon with Cabbage

-Easy Coleslaw Salad
+Coleslaw Salad Recipe

 Ingredients